-Men More Problems Women More Problems Neither More Problems
+Men More Women More Neither More

-15.6 9.4 75.0

-(5) (3) (24)
+Problems Problems Problems

+36.8 10.5 52.6

+(7) (2) (10)

 Respondents were also asked whether men or women gave them more problems.
 The results of this question are shown in Table 7-7.
-While the majority felt that neither sex caused them more difficulties, 15.6 percent reported that men caused more problems and only 9.4 percent reported that women caused more problems.
+While the majority felt that neither sex caused them more difficulties, 37 percent reported that men caused more problems and only 11 percent reported that women caused more problems.
 Those who had the most trouble with male officers said that the maintenance of standards gave them the most difficulty.
 Men had problems with dress and deportment, being on time for work, and other disciplinary matters.
-The problem most often mentioned concerning female officers was that they made management more complex since supervisors now had a new variable - the officer's sex to deal with.
+The problem most often mentioned concerning female officers was that there were problems in assigning them partners.